-Born in Shrewsbury, midfielder Jack Price came through the Wolves Academy to turn professional and has made an impressive impact at reserve and Under-21 team levels.
+Born in Shrewsbury, midfielder Jack Price came through the Wolves Academy to turn professional and soon made an impressive impact at reserve and Under-21 team levels.

 He made his first appearance in the matchday squad as an unused substitute at Norwich in the final stages of the 2011/12 Premier League campaign.